 The following is a contribution from Graham at MoneyStepper.
-If you’re interested in contributing to Frugal Rules, please see our guidelines and contact us.

 After finishing university, I managed to secure a place on a graduate scheme at a professional services firm.
 It was the first time in my life that my salary hadn’t been earned by the hour working in bars, cafes, shops, market stalls and through any other work I could find.